AI6-Bangalore-Chapter/2018-cycle-2/Resources/Deployement/README.md

 ### Description:
 Here's a brief description about the contents of this sub-repo ordered according to the time of the upload.

-1. **Choosing_Hardware.md**: Consists of various factors to be considered/aware of while choosing hardware for your deep learning application.
+1. **Choosing_Hardware.md** : Consists of various factors to be considered/aware of while choosing hardware for your deep learning application.
+2. **Conda-cheatsheet.pdf** : A collection of various useful commands for using conda.